ToshioCP/Gtk4-tutorial/src/sec25.src.md

 No signal handler is needed for GtkBulderListItemFactory.
 GtkSingleSelection is used, so user can select one item at a time.

-Because this is a small program, the ui data is given as strings.
+Because this is a small program, the ui data is given as a string.
-However, generally, ui file is better than string and using resource compiler is the best choice.

 ## GtkDirectoryList